NREL/BUTTER-Clarifier/Readme.md

 $ pip install -e .[test]
 ```

-Tests can be run using:
+### Testing

+Pytest should be installed automatically when using the `[test]` extra argument, but you can install it manually using `pip install pytest` if needed.
+Tests can be run with the following command:

 ```shell
 $ pytest ./test